refring/monero-rpc-php/CONTRIBUTING.md

 ## Guidelines

-* Please ensure the coding style running `composer lint`.
+* Please ensure the coding style running `composer lint` and running phpstan `composer test:phpstan`.
 * Send a coherent commit history, making sure each individual commit in your pull request is meaningful.
 * You may need to [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) to avoid merge conflicts.
 * Please remember that we follow [SemVer](http://semver.org/).